dyarleniber/notes/html-css/responsive-web-design/README.md

 Add the style rules to the responsive-img class to make it responsive.
 It should never be wider than its container (in this case, it's the preview window) and it should keep its original aspect ratio.
 After you have added your code, resize the preview to see how your images behave.

-## Use a Retina Image for Higher Resolution DisplaysPassed
+## Use a Retina Image for Higher Resolution Displays

 With the increase of internet connected devices, their sizes and specifications vary, and the displays they use could be different externally and internally.
 Pixel density is an aspect that could be different on one device from others and this density is known as Pixel Per Inch(PPI) or Dots Per Inch(DPI).
 The most famous such display is the one known as a "Retina Display" on the latest Apple MacBook Pro notebooks, and recently iMac computers.
 Due to the difference in pixel density between a "Retina" and "Non-Retina" displays, some images that have not been made with a High-Resolution Display in mind could look "pixelated" when rendered on a High-Resolution display.